-PHYSICAL ATTRIBUTES: The Septhera vary in appearance greatly, but all have scales, elongated and flexible necks that can turn in a complete circle and move independently from the torso, and tails between half and double the length of the body.
-Females stand between 5′ and 6′, while males can grow up to 8′ with neck extended.
-In hue, Septhera can be utterly black, green, red, purple or multicolored.
-Fangs can grow from 3″ to 9″.
-Stripes, ovals and diamond patterns along the arms, legs and tail are common among females, the more colorful, the more attractive to a male.
-Though smaller, females are just as agile and deadly.
-Septheran royals can be identified by their hoods, a membrane that expands from the head and neck, and are the only of their kin to produce natural venom.
-Death by venom, which is known as the “purple death,” is quick and painful.
+PHYSICAL ATTRIBUTES: The Septhera vary in appearance, with elongated necks that can turn in complete circles and move independently from their torsos, and tails between half and double the length of their bodies.
+Females stand between 5′ and 6′, while males can grow up to 8′ with their neck extended.
+Septheran scales range in hue from black, green, red, and purple, to multicolored.
+Fangs grow from 3″ to 9″.
+Stripes, ovals, and diamond patterns along the arms, legs, and tail are common among females, the more colorful, the more attractive to the male.
+Septheran royals are identified by their hoods, a membrane that expands from their head and neck, and are the only of their kin to produce natural venom.
+Death by venom, the “purple death,” is quick but painful.
 Bony ridges and hard scaly protrusions define the lesser castes.